Do you find it difficult to relax?

 Dysautonomia

-Sometimes the SNS will be more active, sometimes the PNS will be in control.
-But just like a car needs both gas and brakes, in the body the SNS and the PNS need to work together in balance.
+Just like a car needs both gas and brakes, in the body the SNS and the PNS need to work together in balance.

 When the two branches get out of balance, many systems of the body start to get dysregulated.
 This is why dysautonomia causes variable symptoms in many different parts of the body.